 You have to be gentle, polite, and emphatic.
 It isn’t possible for anyone to feel normal during tough times.
 So, give them time to feel comfortable.
 They may want to weep, let them!
 It may help uplift their mood sooner or later.

 4. OFFER TO HELP

 When you know about their condition, the best thing you can do is to offer them help in whichever way you can.
 If you can directly help them deal with the stressor, help!
 If you know someone who can, help!
 If they need medical assistance, help!
 If you can’t, at least help them with their everyday chores in case they are finding it difficult to do.

 5. STAY WITH THEM

 Another important thing is to not leave them alone.
 Not just mentally, but also physically.
 Try to be present with the person at all times.
 And in case you can’t be there, make sure at least someone is there!
 Leaving a depressed person alone can increase their chances of developing suicidal thoughts.
 So, be there with them and for them!

 In the end, I would like to request you all to be an angel in someone’s life and not a demon at least!
 You can be a bliss to someone if you help them deal with tough times!
 But if you can’t, please don’t make it worse for them.

 Mental health is a topic, we shouldn’t hesitate to talk about.
-But, just ‘talk’ isn’t enough, we must also make some changes in our behaviour and actions to make this life worth living for every individual.
+But, just ‘talk’ isn’t enough, we must also make some changes in our behavior and actions to make this life worth living for every individual.

-Also, please comment down, what according to you is making people feel depressed the most today?
+Also, please comment down, according to you what is making people feel depressed the most today?

 - Here’s what Wikipedia CAN’T tell you about Marketing - September 26, 2021